Conwy: Railway bridge

 The Conwy Railway Bridge, a tubular bridge, was built for the Chester and Holyhead Railway by Robert Stephenson.
 The first tube was completed in 1848, the second in 1849.
 The bridge is still in use on the North Wales Coast Line, along with the station, which is located within the town walls.
 In addition to a modern bridge serving the town, the A55 road passes under the river in a tunnel, Britain's first immersed tube tunnel, which was built between 1986 and 1991.
 The old mountain road to Dwygyfylchi and Penmaenmawr runs through the Sychnant Pass, at the foot of Conwy Mountain.

 Aberconwy House

 The National Trust owns Aberconwy House, which is Conwy's only surviving 14th-century merchant's house, one of the first buildings built inside the walls of Conwy.

 Plas Mawr

 Plas Mawr is an Elizabethan house built in 1576 by the Wynn family, which has been extensively refurbished to its 16th-century appearance and is now in the care of Cadw and open to the public.

+Albion Ale House

+Conwy is home to the Albion Ale House, a Grade II-listed pub with Art Nouveau interiors.
+The ale house was restored in 2012 through a partnership of four local breweries.
+It won CAMRA Wales Pub of the Year in 2013 and has been recognised internationally for its character and rich history.